 Overall, I noticed a fairly significant reduction in Jet’s anxiety during the first day we used the collar.
 He was a much calmer dog overall, and although he still showed signs of anxiety, he seemed more physically relaxed than he had been with various other anxiety solutions.

 While things were going quite well with the Adaptil collar for the first day, when the second day came, we ran into a snag.
 Jet, being a Labrador, LOVED the water.
 I hadn’t given much thought to getting the collar wet at the time, but after a swim, I soon noticed the symptom improvement we had seen disappear.
 So keep in mind that if you use the Adaptil collar, you MUST take it off before your dog gets in the water!

 I found Adaptil to be a pretty impressive product for what it cost, and if you have a dog who isn’t constantly on the search for somewhere to swim, I highly recommend it for your nervous pup.

 8. SmartPetLove Snuggle Puppy Behavioral Aid Toy

-At the time we purchased it, the Snuggle Puppy was quite pricey, but it has since come down in price making it a little more affordable for the average pet parent.
-The toy comes with a removable “heart” which creates a vibration when turned on inside the toy so that it feels like a real heartbeat and it also comes with a heating pad that you can heat up to replicate the warmth of a living dog.
+At the time we purchased it, the Snuggle Puppy was quite pricey, but it has since come down in price, making it a little more affordable for the average pet parent.
+The toy comes with a removable “heart,” which creates vibration when turned on inside the toy so that it feels like a real heartbeat.
+It also comes with a heating pad that you can heat up to replicate the warmth of a living dog.

 Please note: I didn’t have any qualms about investing in the Snuggle Puppy because Jet had always loved his stuffed toys, but if you have a dog who does not play well with stuffed animals, don’t even give this treatment option a chance because it was not built for durability and will not stand up to chewing!